Policies

 Who must be consulted before submitting a proposal for a new course?
 The proposed new course should be first discussed with all faculty associated with the area/specialization (broadly defined - by research area, teaching record, advising/mentoring students, faculty committee, etc.).
 If the newly proposed course is part of the 1, 2, or 4 series, the faculty who have taught any course in the respective series over the past three years should also be consulted.
 An email must be sent to the faculty mailman list by the Curriculum Manager (Toni) to solicit feedback about the proposed new course (survey should be open for 1-3 weeks) and survey responses should be provided to Dept. CEP.
 Dept. CEP will consider proposed new courses that have strong support/endorsement of at least half of the faculty associated with the area/specialization.

 What must be provided to Dept CEP committees when proposing a new course?
 Faculty proposing a new course must work with the Curriculum Manager (Toni) to prepare and submit a draft of the new course approval form, along with a letter of intent signed by all of the faculty who have been consulted about the new course, and the feedback solicited from the faculty body.
-If the proposal is approved by the Dept. CEP, they will forward the proposal to the appropriate Academic Senate Office.
-Individual faculty (or groups of faculty other than the Dept. CEP) are not authorized to submit proposals to any Academic Senate Office.
+If the proposal is approved by the Dept. CEP, they will forward the proposal to the appropriate member ofthe department leadership.

 Who can propose changes to existing courses?
 Any Physics faculty member can propose a change to an existing course within the department.
 Faculty in other departments can collaborate with Physics faculty on proposals to crosslist an existing course provided Academic Senate criteria is met (i.e. the course will be team-taught between faculty from different departments or the assignment rotates between departments).